marcopennekamp/lore/specification/multi-functions.md

 ##### Multi-Function Fit and Min

-The **fit of a multi-function** for a given argument (product) type *t* is the set of functions that could be invoked with a tuple of type $t$.
+The **fit of a multi-function** for a given argument type *t* is the set of functions that could be invoked with an argument of type *t*.
 This can be defined formally, but for the purposes of this user-facing specification, we will content ourselves with intuition once again.

 So we have an argument at run-time with a certain run-time type.
 We calculate the fit of the given call, which gives us the set of functions that could feasibly accept arguments of that type.
 How do we know **which function to call?**